kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 The sample app for this chapter, Café Transit, is for all the coffee aficionados out there.
 It can help you in your eternal search for good coffee.
 Currently, it only shows a handful of nearby coffee shops (well, nearby if you're in San Francisco!) and marks them on the map using standard map pins.

 By the time you've finished this chapter, your app will show lots of useful information for each coffee shop, including a rating, pricing information and opening hours.
-You app will also provide transit directions to a particular coffee shop, and even let you know what time you'll need to leave and when you're likely to arrive.
+Your app will also provide transit directions to a particular coffee shop, and even let you know what time you'll need to leave and when you're likely to arrive.

 > **Note**: This chapter will be easier to follow if you have some basic MapKit knowledge.
 If you need to brush up, take a look at our [Getting Started With MapKit tutorial](http://bit.ly/1PrurqE):  <http://bit.ly/1PrurqE>.